Going to à Hong-Kong 香港: Formalities and administrative steps

 Hong Kong has an advanced healthcare system and high health standards.

 Dengue fever.
 There are sporadic cases of dengue fever in Hong Kong (around 20 a year), especially during the rainy season.
 Dengue is transmitted by mosquitoes, so precautions such as the use of mosquito repellents and the wearing of covering clothing are recommended.
-Dengue fever results in a flu-like syndrome (fever, headache, severe joint and muscle pain).
+Dengue fever is characterized by an influenza-like illness (fever, headache, severe joint and muscle pain).
 There is no preventive treatment.
 Never take aspirin.
 As this disease can be fatal, it is strongly recommended to consult a doctor in the event of fever, and to drink water regularly.

 Gastrointestinal diseases.
 Gastrointestinal disorders can be caused by the consumption of contaminated food or water.
 Although health standards are high, it is prudent to eat in official restaurants and avoid dubious food or drink.